scarborough-courtney/ohimanual/tutorials/update_pressures_resilience.md

 Goal-specific regulations intend to address ecological pressures, and are measured as laws, regulations, and other institutional measures related to a specific goal.
 Governance is a function of institutional structures that address the intended objective, implementing such governance, and whether stated objectives have been effectively met.
 Social integrity is intended to describe those processes internal to a community that affect its resilience.
 It is a function of a wide range of aspects of social structure within a region, and may not be strictly marine related, but can judge how well-governed areas are and therefore how well a region may be able to respond to or prevent environmental challenges.

-The first step to updating the resilience matrix for your regional assessment is to determine if there any resilience measures that should be excluded from your study?
+The first step in updating the resilience matrix for your regional assessment is to determine if there any resilience measures that should be excluded from your study?

 Next, brainstorm local resilience measures that are not captured in `resilience_matrix.csv`.
 What are important regulatory, ecological and social resilience measures in your study area?
 Resilience measures included in `resilience_matrix.csv` are also determined by available data, and thus it is possible to improve upon the resilience measures when doing an assessment at a spatial scale smaller than the global analysis.